 Publicity: Designs the pre-show slide show and weekly social media posts.
-If you can take pictures and interview cast and crew members, this may be the job for you.
+If you can take pictures and talk to cast and crew members, this may be the job for you.
 This work is usually done on Tuesdays from 3:15-4:30.

 Sets: Builds, paints, and decorates the sets.
-This work is usually done on Saturday mornings.
-Sometimes it is done after school.
+We will try to work on Sets on Wednesday afternoons after early release (1:45-3:00).
+If necessary, we may meet on a few Saturday mornings from 9:00-10:30.
 Some set crew members may be asked to help with moving sets during the show.

 Props: Designs, builds, and/or finds props to be used in the production.
-This work is either done after school or on Saturday mornings.
+This work is usually done one afternoon a week after school.
+This crew is occasionally combined with the Sets Crew.

 Lights: In charge of running the lights (and possibly projections) during the production.
 If comfortable, some may be asked to run spotlights from the catwalk.
 May help with designing projections.
 You MUST be available for ALL performances and all rehearsals the two weeks leading up to the performances.